Family-Friendly LodgingPhoto: @autumnpaizley

 Now I’ve convinced you to vacay here with your kids and furry family members, right?
 Just in case you need a few more tantalizing temptations let me tell you about food, fun, shopping and lodging in town.

-There are 21 super lodging facilities that run the gamut from simple motels to quaint bed and breakfasts to modern downtown hotels.
-Our beautiful big backyard is easily accessible from anywhere in Bishop and these facilities will provide the perfect home-away-from-home for your family.
+Bishop offers 21 great lodging options.
+They range from simple motels to quaint bed and breakfasts and modern downtown hotels.
+From anywhere in town, our beautiful big backyard is easy to reach.
+These accommodations make the perfect home away from home for your family.
 Take a look at the list of Bishop lodging here and find the one that’s right for you.

 If your holiday is specifically geared towards the kids and at those times when the great outdoors begins to feel a little overwhelming – which it can if they are more used to the concrete jungle – then take some time to do some activities that are more familiar to them.
 There’s a fun bowling alley and our country-style movie theatre will entertain all flagging spirits.
 Maybe play a little tennis or go skateboarding in the park.
 Pack your sporting gear and check out the venues here where you can keep your skills on track.
 There’s an awesome 18-hole public golf course here.
 Perhaps now is the time and place to get your youngster into your favorite game.

 We have a world of good food in Bishop.
-We may be a small, quiet, country town, but because we welcome tourists from all over the world we have a super selection of restaurants, bakeries, coffee shops, and a micro-brewery.
-Bishop is a family-oriented town and our stores and shops are locally owned and operated, so you’ll be treated with good old-fashioned customer service.
+We may be a small, quiet country town, but we welcome visitors from all over the world.
+That global mix shows up in our great selection of restaurants, bakeries, coffee shops, and even a local microbrewery.
+Bishop is proudly family-oriented.
+Our locally owned stores and shops offer good old-fashioned customer service that makes you feel right at home.

 In addition to all these great adventures, there’s also rock hounding, flower spotting, wildlife viewing, rock climbing, horseback riding, and mountain biking to keep a family occupied in the great outdoors.
 Bring your own gear or sign up for guided tours with one of the many adventure services here in town.